 I believe that’s called people pleasing.
 And I think people pleasing is something a lot of women battle with.
 I like to care and nurture, make sure everyone is feeling good, and get excited about things that others are excited about.
 But after a while I realized that saying yes to everything that comes my way often leaves me saying no to myself and my most important people.

-I was terrible at saying no before I had Hayes and I have come a long way, mostly by force.
-Because when you have a little one you can’t just do anything at any time so saying no just happens more often, but the skill of saying no (without explaining yourself) applies to everyone, not just new moms.
+I was terrible at saying no before I had kids and I have come a long way, mostly by necessity.
+When you have a little one you can’t just do anything at any time so saying no just happens more often, but the skill of saying no (without explaining yourself) applies to everyone, not just moms.

 - Time for myself — sleep, working out, meditation, reading, working on my blog

-- Time with family — hanging out, dinner, celebrations, FaceTiming out of towners
+- Time with our extended family — hanging out, dinner, celebrations, FaceTiming out of towners

 - Time with friends that light me up — calling out-of-town friends to catch up, bible study, grabbing a coffee, having a friend over for dinner, girls night out, celebrations

 When I say yes to these things my heart feels full.

 IMPORTANT — What things make you feel on fire, that you should protect with all your might?
-Write them down, then rearrange them into priority order.
+Write them down, get specific, then rearrange them into priority order.
 Your list might look different than mine.

 How to start saying no?
-Well, think about the last time someone said no to you
+First, think about the last time someone said no to you

-Before we get into the nitty gritty about how to start saying no. I’d like to arm you with this — when is the last time someone said “no” to you and you didn’t understand?
+Before we get into the nitty-gritty about how to start saying no. I’d like to arm you with this piece of mental clarity — when is the last time someone said “no” to you and you didn’t understand?